kyma-project/istio/docs/user/tutorials/01-10-external-authorization-provider.md

     EOF
     ```

-4. Test the configuration by sending a request to the HTTPBin Service:
+4. To test the configuration, send a request to the HTTPBin Service:
     ```
     curl -ik https://httpbin.ps-test.goatz.shoot.canary.k8s-hana.ondemand.com/headers
     ```
-    The response should have a status code of 302 and a `location` header with the URL of the authorization provider.
+    The response should have the `302` status code and include the **location** header with the URL of the authorization provider.